benwiggy/nepomuk/OTF fonts/README.txt

 v2.08: Fix and additions to diacritics.

-v2.50: Major revision to the Bold and Bold Italic styles; further improvements to kerning throughout.
+v2.50: Major revision to the Bold and Bold Italic styles; further improvements to kerning throughout. v2.51: Snagging from 2.50; kerning and fixes to punctation (brackets, quotes).

 The fonts in this archive are free to use for everybody.
 They're licensed under the [SIL Open Font License](http://scripts.sil.org/ofl).

+Derivatives must use a different name.